fabagaipo/cmsc133/README.md

 2nd-to-last	letters?
 When	would	this	loop	end?
 What	about	even-length	and	odd-length	strings?
 You	will	need	to	add	new	code	to	“main”	to	print	out	the	results	on	the	console.

+# Skeleton file of string functions is named string_functions.s
-#Compiled subroutines with main and data is in file final_string_functions.s
+# Compiled subroutines with main and data is named final_string_functions.s